AishwaryaC26/RIS-Vis/README.md

 ├── seismic_data_pull.py
 └── weather_data_pull.py
 ```
 The back-end directory of the project contains programs to facilitate automatic downloading of seismic, GPS, & weather data as they become available.
 Though currently, data is being downloaded using the public repositories mentioned above, the sources will eventually change to be from the SGIP.
 If you were wondering, the programs use the Python library APScheduler to schedule automated downloads of files.
 In this repository, as you might guess, gps_data_pull.py, seismic_data_pull.py, & weather_data_pull.py contain methods to download data from their corresponding repositories. main_download.py contains the program to organize when the downloads should happen.
-Finally, logmethods.py contains a method that is used to log what files are downloaded within the logs folder (located in the main directory of the project).
+Finally, logmethods.py contains a method that is used to log what files have been downloaded within the logs folder (located in the main directory of the project).

 Finally, let's look at the database directory of the project:
 ```bash